etanttila/apluslms.github.io/guides/quick/index.md

 For rapidly testing parts of your course, you can press S or ESC to stop A+ and then restart with the same data.
 Time to time, it's good to remove the data, so all the test submissions are cleaned for example.

-You now open <http://localhost:8000> and you should see A+ front page.
+You now open <http://localhost:8000> and you should see the A+ front page.
 Open the course and read more.
 The test environment has four users: _teacher_, _assistant_, _student_, and _root_.
-Password for every user is the same as the user name.
+The password for every user is the same as the user name.

 To summarize, execute the following: